privacyguides/privacyguides.org/docs/security/multi-factor-authentication.md

 When logging into a website all a user needs to do is to physically touch the security key.
 The security key will emulate a keyboard and print out a one-time password into the password field.

 The service will then forward the one-time password to the Yubico OTP server for validation.
+A counter is incremented both on the key and Yubico's validation server.
+The OTP can only only be used once and when a successful authentication occurs the counter is increased which prevents reuse of the OTP.
 Yubico does provide a [detailed document](https://developers.yubico.com/OTP/OTPs_Explained.html) about the process.

 <figure markdown>
   ![Yubico OTP](/assets/img/multi-factor-authentication/yubico-otp.png)